Dexamethasone: 7 things you should know

 - Wear a medical alert bracelet that states you are taking dexamethasone.

 - Try to avoid exposing yourself to people with an active viral infection such as chickenpox or measles.
 Seek medical advice urgently if you think you have been exposed inadvertently.

 - Do not stop dexamethasone suddenly if used long-term.
 Your doctor will advise you how to reduce the dosage of dexamethasone gradually over several weeks or months to allow the adrenal glands to return to their normal patterns of secretion.
-Withdrawal of dexamethasone may cause symptoms such as bone and muscle pain, fatigue, weight loss, nausea, and vomiting.
+Too rapid a withdrawal of dexamethasone may cause symptoms such as bone and muscle pain, fatigue, weight loss, nausea, and vomiting.